The Configure Command

 SUCCESS - IIS is configured.

-2. Prompts from command line with Windows authentication to SQL:
+2. Prompts from command line with Windows authentication to SQL and OAuth to Keyfactor Command:

 .\KeyfactorACMEConfig.exe configure --database ACME93